theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 pipenv install myCoolPackage` has a greater chance of working, assuming `python2` refers to a Python 2.7 executable.

+For reference, I run my files by typing `python2 -m pipenv run python <FILE>.py`.

 The nuclear option (uninstall Python 3 entirely) will definitely fix all these problems.

+# Running the app

+You can run the app by executing `python -m pipenv run python app.py`.

+# Running tests

+You can run `python -m pipenv run tests/<TESTNAME>.py` to run a test.

 # What was this adapted from?